 Build a daily prayer habit

-You can learn more about creating a daily prayer habit by accessing our article about how to live a good Christian life.
+You’ll be able to learn more about creating a daily prayer habit by accessing our article about how to live a good Christian life.

-It is not easy to develop a prayer habit but to achieve it, you should set specific times for daily prayer.
+It is not easy to develop a prayer habit but to achieve it; you should set specific times for daily prayer.